AlexandreGranjeon/pim-docs/cookbook/import_export/product-import-from-xml-file.rst

 2. Process the product and check the product values

-    - If no errors has been throw in the previous step, the read and converted product is then processed by a product processor.
+    - If no errors has been thrown in the previous step, the read and converted product is then processed by a product processor.
     - If an error is thrown while processing, the product is marked as invalid.

 .. note::